Skip to content

 Frequency of data collection

-Data from the 98 municipalities are collected continuously.
+Data are collected continuously from the 98 municipalities in Denmark.
 In some few cases, the data are collected on a monthly or yearly basis.

 Data collection

 Data are transmitted primarily through the computerized administrative systems of the municipalities, which transmit data directly to Statistics Denmark.
-As an alternative, the municipalities can use a web-based platform, provided by Statistics Denmark to report data: webindberetningsløsning.
+As an alternative, the municipalities can use a web-based platform, provided by Statistics Denmark: webindberetningsløsning.

-All of the reported data is daily gathered in a web database, provided by Statistics Denmark, which also can be accessed by the municipalities.
+All reported data is collected daily in a web-based database provided by Statistics Denmark, which is also accessible to the municipalities.

 Data validation

-If a municipality cannot approve the validity of reported data upon the publication of the statistics, a cooperation effort, involving the relevant municipality and Statistics Denmark, is implemented to ensure that the errors and inconsistencies in data are corrected until the next scheduled publication.
+As a general rule, non-approved data is included in the publication with a note specifying which municipalities have not approved the data.
+If discrepancies are substantial, it may be decided to exclude data from the respective municipality in the publication.
+If a municipality cannot approve the validity of the reported data upon the publication of the statistics, a cooperation effort, involving the relevant municipality and Statistics Denmark, is implemented to ensure that the errors and inconsistencies in data are corrected until the next scheduled publication.

 Data compilation

-The validated data, which stems from municipal IT- systems and the web-based platform of Statistics Denmark, is integrated.
-All of the collected data must comply with the regulations stated in the Executive Order on Data Transmission in the Social Area.
-The principles, defined in the Executive Order, allow for an effective integration of collected new data into the base dataset.
-Base data from the registry is linked together to form process data, which is enriched with information from the population statistics from Statistics Denmark.
-Errors in CPR-numbers (social security numbers) are printed on an error list and processed.
-Furthermore, a test of duplicates is also implemented before the data is finalized for publication.
+The validated data from municipal IT- systems or/and the web-based platform of Statistics Denmark, is integrated.
+Across these different reporting solutions, the submissions must comply with the requirements of the Executive Order on Data Transmission in the Social Area.
+The principles, defined in the Executive Order, allow for an effective integration of the collected new data into the base dataset.
+Base data from the registry are linked into longitudinal records, enriched with information from Statistics Denmark's population register.
+Errors in personal identification numbers are flagged on an error list, and duplicate entries are checked before the data is prepared for publication.

 Adjustment